Is chlorine bad for teeth? The beach vs. pool water debate

 If you’re seeking a discreet and efficient means of straightening your teeth, we at Impress specialise in clear aligner treatments.

-If you’re interested in finding out more about how Impress can improve your smile, visit your nearest Impress clinic and ask our team about the treatments available.
-Alternatively, you can book an appointment online, by phone at +44 20 3808 1072, or via WhatsApp.
+Interested in finding out more about how Impress can improve your smile?
+Visit your nearest Impress clinic and ask our team about the treatments available.
+You can also book an appointment online, by phone at +44 20 3808 1072, or via WhatsApp

 Share Article